WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

   - Tour Prefabs: This folder contains prefabs that are used for a specific purpose, such as video interactors or text interactors.
 Theses can be draged and droped into the scence and should work without to much set up.
     - Interactable Empty is a empty interactable area that makes areas or images    in the case of a photosphere interactable
     - Title Block is a UI(User Interface) that can act as a menu or title screen
-    - Video Interactor is a interactable area that prompts the user to learn more by playing a video that is in the url field of the video play script
+    - Video Interactor is a interactable area that prompts the user to learn more by playing a video that is in the url field of the video play script.
+    -
+ **Note the type of url that needs to be put into the video play script will be explained in the sources and future considerations section under video streaming.
 # My Scripts
     A folder that contains scripts for the interactable elements used for a specific purpose.